franchsli/whatsapp_clone_django/README.md

 ## DO RIGHT NOW

-- Add animations:
+- Add animations to:
-  - To modals (use show-me animation).
+  - Elements deletion.
+  - Going to statuses, archived chats, chats and contacts views and also using chats filters.
 - Redesign the register views (CSS).
   - Organize the fields: use two columns for that:
     - [Rendering fields manually.](https://docs.djangoproject.com/en/5.0/topics/forms/#rendering-fields-manually)